WencheC/Gan/README.md

 # Gan
-It all starts from here, I am new to coding world
+It all starts from here, I am a newbie to coding world